 - Those paddling the RiverScape River Run should always wear a life jacket.
 Inexperienced paddlers should consider postponing their paddling trip when the river is flooded.

-- Kayaks and standup paddleboards can be rented at Whitewater Warehouse on Valley Street, less than a mile upstream from the River Run.
-River access is available at Whitewater Warehouse.
-Gear is also available to rent or buy at Great Miami Outfitters in Miamisburg.
+- Kayaks and standup paddleboards can be rented at Whitewater Warehouse on Valley Street or at Great Miami Outfitters in Miamisburg.
+River access is available at Whitewater Warehouse, less than a mile upstream from the River Run.

 - Five Rivers MetroParks offers a progression of paddling classes, and this year classes will include paddling the RiverScape River Run.
 MetroParks skill-building progression, beginning in calm water and advancing to the whitewater of the River Run, will provide the techniques, confidence, and safety procedures that people need to paddle the rivers on their own.

 - Five Rivers MetroParks programs include such topics as Try Paddlesports, Kayak 1 and 2, Teen Kayak and Paddling camps, and River Safety and Rescue to name a few.
 Register online or by calling 275-PARK (7275)

 - Guided trips through the River Run, water safety training and other paddling programs are also available through local retailers such as Whitewater Warehouse (937-222-7020) and Great Miami Outfitters (937-847-8787).

 - Five Rivers MetroParks skill-building paddling programs are available from May through October and can be found in the Summer ParkWays, mailed to every household in Montgomery County in mid-May.

 Additional information will be available at RiverScape MetroPark, including brochures and signage with specific opportunities to safely get on the river.